 Note: It’s a never-ending cycle of creating more iterations and trying to find a better or simple way to complete the same task.

-Suppose, I show you a list of product names, and after some time I ask you those product names, then the probability of recalling the first or last information is higher than that of the middle ones.
+Suppose, I show you a list of product names, and after some time I ask you for those product names.
+Then the probability of recalling the first/last information is higher than that of the middle ones.

-The above picture is a representation of the same principle of how an individual recall the information.
+The above picture is a representation of the same principle of how individuals recall information.
 The primacy effect is cognitive bias, which explains, that an individual's mind has a tendency to recall the information that is represented in the first place.

 Let me ask you a question.
 Where do you see the footer or header in a word document?
 Of course, the answer would be, the footer is seen at the bottom and a header on the top of the screen, right?
 But why is it so?

-I am sure we all have experienced playing a video game with customized controls on our laptop and whenever we play the same game with different controls, we face problems.
-Because we are so much in the habit of the same control that our finger goes sub-consciously on the same place.
+We all have experienced playing video games with customized controls on our laptops.
+And, whenever we play the same game with different controls, we face problems.
+Because we are so much in the habit of the same control that our finger goes subconsciously to the same place.

 So, let me show you one example of the same interaction on the CTA.

-As a result, if we've been accustomed to executing a specific action or reaction based on a memorized pattern, we'll repeat the action or reaction if the pattern appears again.
+As a result, if we are used to executing a specific action or reaction based on a memorized pattern, we'll repeat the action or reaction if the pattern appears again.

-That is the same thing happing in the top example, out of three pairs of TAS two of them have positive responses highlighted in bold color but in the third one, the negative response is highlighted.
+The same thing is happening in the above example.
+Of the three pairs of TAS, two of them have positive responses highlighted in bold colour.
+But, in the third one, the negative response is highlighted.
 So, it is very likely that we will click the Delete CTA subconsciously.

-The principle of Emotional contagion refers to the emotional transfer from one to another, it says that individuals will copy or sympathize with the emotion or behaviors of others.
+This principle refers to the emotional transfer from one to another.
+It says that individuals will copy/sympathize with the emotions/behaviours of others.

-if you see someone crying then you may become sad or you may start crying.
+For example, if you see someone crying then you may become sad or you may start crying.
 If you see someone laughing you may laugh or smile.
 Because emotion is contagious.
-So, this Law says that a designer can transfer emotion with layout, picture, and illustration and they can make their audience feel what they wanted them to feel.
+This law says that a designer can transfer emotion with layout, picture, and illustration.
+Also, they can make their audience feel what they wanted them to feel.

 Let me give you a nice example of this.

-Duolingo is a language learning application where you can learn a different language, and this application uses language bird, whichever the emotion they want you to feel they do that by making their bird sobbing crying, laughing.
+Duolingo is a language learning app for learning a different language.
+This app uses language birds.
+Whichever emotion they want you to feel, they do that by making their bird sob, cry, or laugh.
 These all emotions come when you do mistakes or missed a lesson or completed a lesson.

-The last one is a principle of aesthetic-usability effect, this law of Psychology says that we as human beings like beautiful things.
-Most of the time we appreciate aesthetically pleasing things, but sometimes we ignore the function/use case of it.
+This law of psychology says that we as human beings like beautiful things.
+Most of the time, we appreciate aesthetically pleasing things, but sometimes we ignore the function/use case of it.

 This principle says that sometimes aesthetics become a point of making a decision.
 So, designers need to make their stuff aesthetic appealing.

 Any mediation school can use the software shown above.
-If all three applications have the same features and functions and you ask your users to choose one, they will pick the most attractive one.
+If all three apps have the same features and functions and you ask your users to pick one, they'll go with the most attractive one.
 This is due to the aesthetic usability concept.
 People are usually drawn to attractive things.

-In my opinion having knowledge of human Psychology for a designer is very crucial in order to Design a better experience to their user for a product or service.
+Having knowledge of human psychology for a designer is very crucial to design a better experience for the use of a product/service.

-These laws of human Psychology collectively act as a guide that helps us predict human behavior in different circumstances or social scenarios.
-It’s not only limited to the interaction with the product but also it always gives us instruction about the cognitive load or selection bias in the scenario where the user is going to interact with the product.
+Human psychology laws help predict human behaviour in various circumstances/social scenarios.
+It’s not only limited to the interaction with the product but it also gives us instructions about the cognitive load or selection bias in the scenario where the user is going to interact with the product.